Matt Dillon

 Crash.
 Behind The Scenes

-Following this, Dillon participated in smaller but popular comedies like "Herbie Fully Loaded" (2005) with Lindsay Lohan and "You, Me and Dupree" (2006) with Owen Wilson and Kate Hudson.
+After "Crash," Dillon appeared in lighter, crowd-pleasing comedies like "Herbie Fully Loaded" (2005) with Lindsay Lohan and "You, Me and Dupree" (2006) with Owen Wilson and Kate Hudson.

-In 2011, Matt appeared in "Modern Family" as a guest actor for one episode.
+In 2011, Matt made a guest appearance on "Modern Family."
 In 2015, he returned to television, starring in the dystopian series "Wayward Pines."

 Matt Dillon in the series 'Wayward Pines'